Crofton, West Yorkshire: Crofton today

 Today, Crofton is seen as a commuting village, with many inhabitants leaving daily to work in nearby cities such as Leeds and Wakefield and to a lesser degree Sheffield and York.
 The village has two post offices, one in New Crofton and one in the High Street, two fish and chip shops – one in New Crofton – mini-markets and a carpet store.
 The village also boasts several pubs: the Cock and Crown, on the A638 road, the Royal Oak, and The Manor.
 Also serving drink are a working men's club and the Crofton Community Centre, formerly known as the Nostell Miners' Welfare.
 The Weavers Green has been demolished to make way for new houses, and The Slipper has been converted into flats.
-The grade 2 listed "Manor" formerly known as the "Goose and Cowslip" has undergone major renovations.
+The Grade II listed "Manor" formerly known as the "Goose and Cowslip" has undergone major renovations.

 Crofton is known as the location of the Redbeck Motel, a hotel and diner located on the A638.
 The motel was established in 1969 and operated 24 hours a day, 365 days a year.
 The Redbeck's doors famously did not even have locks fitted, since the business never closed, however it was eventually forced to shut its doors for six months during the national lockdown which accompanied the COVID-19 pandemic.
 A local outcry ensued after plans were announced to demolish the Redbeck in order to build 90 new homes on the site.
 The Wakefield Civic Society argued that the building should be saved due to its "literary significance", having featured in the novels of local author, David Peace.
 Over the course of its history, the Redbeck Motel also featured in the television soap Emmerdale, and hosted celebrities such as Tom Jones, Shirley Bassey and Diana Ross.

 Crofton has had a makeover in the last few years.
 The old Nostell mine and its surrounding area have been transformed into a nature park, with a small pond and walking areas that many locals use.
 The walk comprises around 3–4 miles of ash path, with some being concreted (remnants of the old opencast mining area).
 It can be followed on foot or by bike, right to the Trans-Pennine Trail and through Walton Forest.
 Use in some years is marred by surges in the tick population, which particularly affect dog walkers and farm cattle.

 In July 2017, the Secretary of State for Transport announced that the eastern leg of the future HS2 high-speed rail link, which was to run between the West Midlands and Leeds, would be routed through Crofton.
 The plans also included the building of a rolling stock depot in the village, however after local pushback, the decision was made for this to be located in Leeds instead.
 In November 2021, however, the government announced that the eastern leg of HS2 was to be scrapped entirely.